-Rapidly increasing partisanship and polarisation, especially online, poses an urgent threat to societal cohesion in Australia and other established western democracies; polarisation is also a critical cybersecurity concern when actively promoted by bad-faith actors to undermine citizens’ trust in democratic institutions.
-By introducing an analytical framework that distinguishes four key dimensions of polarisation, this Australian Laureate Fellowship conducts the first-ever assessment of the extent and dynamics of polarisation in the contemporary online and social media environments of six nations, including Australia.
-The evidence is expected to enable an urgently needed, robust defence of our society and democracy against the challenges of polarisation.
+Rapidly increasing partisanship and polarisation, especially online, poses an urgent threat to societal cohesion in Australia and other established western democracies; polarisation is also a critical concern when actively promoted by bad-faith actors to undermine citizens’ trust in democratic institutions.
+By introducing an analytical framework that distinguishes several key domains of polarisation (news, audience, discourse), this Australian Laureate Fellowship conducts the first-ever assessment of the extent and dynamics of polarisation in the contemporary online and social media environments of a number of democratic nations, including Australia.
+The evidence is expected to enable an urgently needed, robust defence of society and democracy against the challenges of polarisation.

 DMRC research program

 This project contributes to the research within the following DMRC research programs:

 DMRC research groups

 This project contributes to the research within the following DMRC research groups:

 - Sebastian Svegaard

 - Kate O’Connor Farfan